 The Ord Quiz was established April 6, 1882 by William W. Haskell.
-The newspaper boasts not missing an issue since it's inception – an achievement of over 136 years (as of 2017).
+The newspaper boasts not missing an issue since it's inception – an achievement of over 140 years.

 As of January, 2018, the Quiz moved from it's long-time location at 305 South 16th Street to 237 South 15th Street in Ord, NE.